Ananyad7/BigBasket-s-discounting-dynamics-/README.md

 # Revenue Model
 BigBasket relies on a small margin added before selling, heavily leaning on private labels like Fresho and BB Royal for sustainability.

-# Analyzing discounts across categories, BigBasket employs varied strategies.
+# Analyzing discounts across categories, BigBasket employs varied strategies
 On average, BigBasket is offering:
 Highest Discount: "Kitchen, Garden & Pets" (22%) and "Fruits & Vegetables" (21%).
 Higher competition, no added costs/middlemen, or products with a shorter shelf life may influence these significant discounts.
 Lowest Discount: Baby Care (6%) & Snacks & Branded Foods (7%).
 Indicates a premium position or brand loyalty, allowing them to maintain prices without the need for significant discounts.